att-circ-contrl/TriadDrive/README.md

 Relevant auxiliary components are as follows:

-* `aux-cable-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
-These either hold "heavy flex" analog signal cables or probe-specific adapter boards (such as the DBC ZIF-clip boards).

 * `aux-cabling` -- This folder contains documentation and models for cables and connectors that the Triad drives and probes interface with.